vadymmarkov/Beethoven/README.md

 ## License

-**Pitchy** is available under the MIT license.
+**Tuner** is available under the MIT license.
 See the LICENSE file for more info.